 If you are convicted of perjury, you can face sentencing of up to 4 years in a California state prison.
 If the court grants probation, it will typically include 3 years of supervised probation, counseling, community service, and court fines.
 Speak with a Los Angeles criminal defense attorney at our law firm for more detailed information.

 An experienced criminal defense lawyer can attack a perjury charge with both legal and factual defenses.
 One defense might address the truth of the statement itself.
 It may be possible to show that the statement was, in fact, true.
 In the more common cases, the statement will be provably false.
 The defense must therefore focus on the defendant's mental state.
 If you were merely mistaken, then you could not knowingly make a false statement.
 This defense is commonly referred to as “mistake-of-fact.”

 Your criminal defense attorney may also argue that the statement was not related to a material issue.
 In a case where the statement you made was provably false and there is strong evidence that you knew it was false when you made it, you may still avoid conviction by arguing that it concerned an immaterial or tangential issue, and therefore had no likelihood of affecting the outcome of the proceeding.

 Every criminal case is fact-specific.
 Advocating for the best possible resolution to your case requires careful examination of the unique circumstances that led to you being charged.
 If you have been accused perjury, don't put your reputation, career, or even your freedom in jeopardy.

 Our experienced Los Angeles criminal defense attorneys have an outstanding track record of success.
-Our law firm offers a free case consultation to help you assess your situation, and determine what the best approach is to defending your case.
-It’s important to remain silent and not make any statements to law enforcement.
+Our law firm offers a free immediate response to help you assess your situation, and determine what the best approach is to defending your case.
+It's important to remain silent and not make any statements to law enforcement.
 If you or a member of your family has been charged with perjury, contact our law firm at 877-781-1570.